DSD-ESDC-EDSC/pass/README.md

 1. Make sure you have the above dependencies installed
 2. Clone repo
-3. Set up Python environment, such as with Anaconda: `conda env create -f environment.yml`
+3. Set up Python environment, such as with Anaconda: `conda env create -f environment.yml`.
+If you prefer not to use Anaconda, you can manually install the Python dependencies, refer to the [ATTRIBUTION markdown](/ATTRIBUTION.md) for what packages are necessary for installation and run
 4. Once you have all the dependencies installed, activate the environment, such as: `source activate pass`
 5. You will also need to create a `.env` file within the local repo's root directory.
 The following information should exist within the file, but add values specific for your use case: